rafmosiolek/JS-simple-calculator/README.md

 # JS-simple-calculator
-A JavaScript calculator using simple arithmetic.
+A JavaScript calculator made with use of simple arithmetic.